computerwwwizards/testing_utils/packages/node-inferer/docs/precedence-resolver.md

 ```

 ## Notes
 - New sources can be added without modifying the resolver implementation (open/closed principle).
-Register sources by name and either an instance, a sync factory, or an async factory for maximum flexibility and plugin-style extensibility.
+Register sources by name (generic extending string) and either an instance, a sync factory, or an async factory for maximum flexibility and plugin-style extensibility.
 - Different resolver implementations can be created for different strategies (e.g., always pick highest, always stop on first, etc).
+- If a source in the order is not registered, the implementation should either throw an error, warn, or report, depending on the desired strictness.
+This should be considered in the implementation and configuration.